ronuraltindag/personalwebv2/content/about/main/index.md

  *I am currently on sabbatical for the academic year 2024-2025 at the [Harvard Center for Population and Development Studies](https://www.hsph.harvard.edu/population-development/) as a Visiting Scholar.*

  I'm an **Associate Professor of Economics at [Bentley University](https://www.bentley.edu/)**.
-My research focuses on population health, public policy, and social protection, particularly in designing and evaluating effective policies within these domains.
-I frequently collaborate with local institutions, either by partnering to collect data for designing effective interventions or using their administrative data to shape and inform these policies.
-My work primarily addresses the challenges policymakers face in these specific domains.
+My research focuses on population health, public policy, and social protection.